-T-Mobile wants to be the first U.S. carrier to offer the BlackBerry Z10Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile wants to be the first U.S. carrier to offer the BlackBerry Z10Alex Wagner - Editorial Director of News and Content

 T-Mobile confirmed last month that it plans to offer the BlackBerry Z10 to its customers.
 So far there's been no official word on exactly when that launch will happen, but today T-Mobile said something regarding the Z10 launch that ought to make the BlackBerry fans in the Magenta Army pretty happy.
 T-Mobile has told Bloomberg that it's working to be the first U.S. carrier to sell the Z10 in March.
 Along with T-Mobile, AT&T and Verizon have committed to launching the Z10.
 Frank Sickinger, T-Mo's head of business sales, added that it appears that his operator will start selling the Z10 in "mid-March," with business customers expected to get a chance to buy the device around a week before the full retail launch.
 T-Mobile will sell the Z10 for $199.